1870 Grand National: The Race

 Scottish Grand National winner, The Elk was first to show at the off, with Primrose, Gardener, Guy Of Warwick and Kerslake prominent going to the first fence, where the improvements of adding the rails to control the crowd and leave more space paid dividends when only Traveller exited the contest.
-Fan who had added to the noteriety of her hatred of this course, by refusing yet again at the second fence during the Autumn meeting, this time cleared the fence, only to promptly crash through the rails of the third fence in trying to refuse there.
+Fan who had added to the notoriety of her hatred of this course, by refusing yet again at the second fence during the Autumn meeting, this time cleared the fence, only to promptly crash through the rails of the third fence in trying to refuse there.

 The Elk and Primrose continued to set the pace throughout the first circuit and entered the racecourse with twenty of the twenty-three starters still standing, Middleton being the missing competitor after running outside the flag at the post and rails at the Canal Turn.

 At the Made Fence beside the distance chair, Ede rushed Guy Of Warwick to the front only for the horse to do his best to refuse, the Cricketing jockey did well to not only get his mount over, but avoided a pile up in the process.
 That put The Elk and Primrose back where they had been throughout, at the head of the field, chased by Gardener, Karslake, Pretentaine II, Cristal, Q.C., Surney, The Doctor, Keystone, Guy Of Warwick, The Colonel, Moose and Pearl Diver.
 The remaining six runners, Cinna, Scarrington, Tathwell, Alcibiade, Casse Tete and Hall Court being tailed off.

 Hall Court was clearly struggling, the two time runner up, taking part for the sixth time, pulling up having badly broken down before setting off for the second circuit.